peterlefanulumsdaine/general-type-theories/cleanup-notes.md

 ## Functoriality/naturality lemmas:

 - mostly, functoriality/naturality lemmas for a definition go directly after the definition, certainly in the same file (even if not needed until further downstream)
+- functoriality action on a construction, e.g. derivations, is called [derivation_fmap], or just [FlatRule.fmap] when the construction is the main concept of a file
+- when a construction is functorial in multiple arguments, e.g. [Family.sum], it has a main functoriality lemma [Family.sum_fmap], followed by specialised ones [Family.sum_fmap1], [Family.sum_fmap2] in the arguments individually
+- the functoriality axioms w.r.t. composition, identities are called e.g. [foo_fmap_compose], [foo_fmap_idmap].

 - exception: when instances of a definition form the objects of a fibered category (e.g. raw tt’s fibred over signatures); then the “functoriality” in base morphisms follows the def of the morphisms of the new objects (since it’s seen as showing that the new category really is a fibration over the old)

-This greatly helps with keeping the organisation of lemmas consistent and comprehensible.
+All this helps significantly with keeping the organisation of lemmas consistent and comprehensible.

 ## Directory grouping